Updated: 4 days ago

 I use blogs as a form of mentoring to my readers that are music and performing artists.
 I use to just write "how to" blogs about music biz and singing.
 I still do, but these days my blogs have evolved and are now meant to intrigue what I call the WHOLE ARTIST.
 In other words, not just topics that can help to improve talent and elevate careers but also, you'll find blogs about what's happening on stage and behind the scenes of an artist.
 My blogs are meant for real artists and written by a real artist about real life topics that most artists can relate to.
 In fact all readers can relate to the topics covered here at singingflat.com .
 Every artists has a personal secret that they prefer to keep separate from the public eye.
 They want you to focus on their brand and their music and that's fair.
-But while everybody is keeping secrets, there are others out there that are suffering from depression partly because they think they are the only one that is experiencing a personal struggle.
-I'm here to let them know they are not alone.
+But while everybody is keeping secrets, there are others out there that are suffering from anxiety and depression.
+Musicians and performing artists are amongst the most misunderstood.
+People on the outside don't always understand how a person that's so popular can feel so lonely or unhappy sometimes.
+We all have a breaking point and the reason many artists don't reach out is because often we think we're the only one that is experiencing a personal struggle.
+I'm here to let them they are not alone.

 Today's blog is actually an excerpt from a book I'm writing called, "A Blog For Every Voice".
 The part I'm sharing today is about the pressures that can overwhelm an artist.
 It's based on my own experiences and the experience of other artists.